mbtproject/mbt/doc/mbt_describe_local.md

-## mbt describe branch
+## mbt describe local

-Describes the manifest for the given branch
+Describes the manifest for the local branch

 ### Synopsis

-Describes the manifest for the given branch
+Describes the manifest for the local branch

-Displays all modules as of the tip of specified branch.
+Displays all modules in the local working directory even if they have not been committed.
-If branch name is not specified assumes 'master'.

 ```
-mbt describe branch <branch> [flags]
+mbt describe local [flags]
 ```

 ### Options

 ```
+  -a, --all    describe all
-  -h, --help   help for branch
+  -h, --help   help for local
 ```

 ### Options inherited from parent commands